Home

 The Le Goff Technique (GPSP) consists of placing a band and folding over the top part of the stomach.
 Discover the steps in the surgery.

-BEFORE/AFTER THE OPERATION
+BEFORE/AFTER

 Patients tell of their experience.
-Read their stories.

 Short, medium and long-term weight loss, equivalent to or greater than bypass surgery.

-Zero mortality
+Zero

-This method has been used successfully for 23 years.
+This method has been used successfully for 27 years.

 Very significant reduction in dilatation issues associated with band slippage and complications.

-Personalised monitoring
+Personalised Monitoring

 Regular monitoring and treatment of patients over time.